-Admission to the Conservatory is highly selective and is based on the following factors: admission to Baldwin-Wallace College, audition on primary applied instrument, optional audition on secondary applied instrument, and examination in rudiments of music theory and aural comprehension.
+Admission to the Conservatory is highly selective and is based on the following factors: admission to Baldwin-Wallace College, audition on primary applied instrument, interviews for the music majors of composition, education, therapy and theory.
 All application materials and the fee must be submitted prior to the audition.
 Auditions are held in the Conservatory at regular intervals during the academic year, as well as in several U.S. cities.

-Detailed information concerning admission to specific majors and programs, repertoire requirements, or an appointment for an interview or audition may be obtained by writing or calling Admission Coordinator, Conservatory of Music, Baldwin-Wallace College,

-275 Eastland Road, Berea, Ohio 44017-2088, 440/826-2368; email thecon@bw.edu or go to the web site, www.bw.edu/academics/conservatory.
+Detailed information concerning admission to specific majors and programs, repertoire requirements, or an appointment for an interview or audition may be obtained by writing or calling Conservatory Admission, Conservatory of Music, Baldwin-Wallace College, 275 Eastland Road, Berea, Ohio 44017-2088, toll free 1-866-BW-MUSIC; email thecon@bw.edu or go to the web site, www.bw.edu/conservatory.